Gwenda Morgan, Peter Rushton

 The book is structured into two parts.
-Part one, entitled ‘Diverse patterns of banishment in Britain and Ireland’, investigates the foundations of English, Scottish, and Irish banishment policies in the 17th and 18th centuries.
-Here Morgan and Rushton show how gypsies, vagrants, rebels, criminals, Quakers, Catholics, Covenanters and others were transported from England, Wales, Scotland, and Ireland across the Atlantic to strengthen the empire.
-In the mid 17th century, authorities sent most of them to the Caribbean, but from late in that century to the War of American Independence they sent most banished peoples to the Chesapeake colonies.
+Part one, entitled ‘Diverse patterns of banishment in Britain and Ireland’, investigates the foundations of English, Scottish and Irish banishment policies in the 17th and 18th centuries.
+Here Morgan and Rushton show how gypsies, vagrants, rebels, criminals, Quakers, Catholics, Covenanters and others were transported from England, Wales, Scotland and Ireland across the Atlantic to strengthen the empire.
+In the mid 17th century, authorities sent most of them to the Caribbean, but from late in that century until the War of American Independence they sent most banished peoples to the Chesapeake colonies.
 The first two chapters address English judicial origins of banishment and Scottish similarities and differences.
-Thereafter follows a chapter on religious persecutions that focuses primarily of Quakers.
-Then come case studies of Irish, Scot, and Presbyterian Covenanter rebels during the Interregnum, and Jacobites after 1715 and 1745.
+Thereafter follows a chapter on religious persecutions that focuses primarily on Quakers.
+Then come case studies of Irish, Scots, and Presbyterian Covenanter rebels during the Interregnum, and Jacobites after 1715 and 1745.
 Among other things, the authors make it clear that a well-developed system evolved in the 17th century that led to the transportation to the Americas of thousands of people banished for a variety of reasons.